mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 : A float is a word that contains only \[0-9\] with a decimal point.

 Ternary
-: A ternary is represented by any one keyword of TRUE, FALSE or UNKNOWN.
+: A ternary is represented by any one keyword of TRUE, UNKNOWN or FALSE.

 Datetime
 : A datetime is a string formatted as datetime.